 Peter specialises in providing commercial legal advice to clients in the media and entertainment sectors, particularly relating to the financing, production and exploitation of filmed content for feature films and television.
 His clients include feature and documentary film producers, television producers and during his career he has represented all of the major studios and many of the banks involved in financing filmed content.
 From 1998 to 2009 he was head of the Film and Television team at Bird & Bird LLP where he is still a consultant.

 “Lies we Tell”, “Dancer”, “Interlude in Prague”.
-“No Way Through”, “Angels in the Asylum” and “Blinded by the Light”.
+“The Banishing” and “Blinded by the Light”.
+Current film work includes “No Way Through”, “Angels in the Asylum”, “The Reckoning” and “The Loss Adjuster”

 Peter has also acted for a number of prominent documentary film makers including Nick Broomfield, Vikram Jayanti, Sophie Fiennes and Ben Lewis.

-Content financiers that Peter has acted for include Natixis Coficiné, Rarebird, Scotts Atlantic, Berliner Bank, Guinness Mahon, British & Commonwealth Merchant Bank, Invicta Capital, Magna Films, Premiere Picture and CP Medien.
+Content financiers that Peter has acted for include Natixis Coficiné, Crédit Lyonnais, Rarebird, Scotts Atlantic, Berliner Bank, Guinness Mahon, British & Commonwealth Merchant Bank, Invicta Capital, Magna Films, Premiere Picture and CP Medien.

-He is also currently involved in unwinding a number of major film sale and leaseback deals.
+He is currently involved in unwinding a number of major film sale and leaseback deals.

 Peter has spoken at industry events and conferences across the world and is also an arbitrator to the WIPO film and media arbitration scheme.